koajs/static-cache/README.md

 - `options.prefix` (str) - the url prefix you wish to add, default to `''`.
 - `files` (obj) - optional files object.
 See below.
 - `options.dynamic` (bool) - dynamic load file which not cached on initialization.
 - `options.filter` (function | array) - filter files at init dir, for example - skip non build (source) files.
-If array set - allow only listened files
+If array set - allow only listed files

 ### Aliases